AshleyLab/deepbeat/README.md

-DeepBeat<br/>Multi-task deep learning for cardiac rhythm detection in wearable devices
+DeepBeat: Multi-task deep learning for cardiac rhythm detection in wearable devices
 ------------------------------------------------------------------------------

 DeepBeat is a deep learning model for